Crypto ETFs: Best Funds for 2026 and Spot Market Mechanics

 Key Takeaways

-• Crypto ETFs reveal institutional access to digital assets with record $9.6 trillion in daily market liquidity in 2026.
+• Crypto ETFs reveal institutional access to digital assets through ordinary brokerage accounts on regulated exchanges.

 • Spot Bitcoin ETFs identify a direct asset-holding structure that avoids the contango risks of futures-based funds.